Skip to content

 Will my child born in Canada be a US citizen, a Canadian citizen, or hold dual citizenship?

 Children born in Canada are Canadian citizens from birth, regardless of the nationality and immigration status of the parents.
-Children born outside the US and its outlying possessions may by US citizens, depending on the parents’ citizenship and previous residency in the US, as well as the status of the relationship.
+However, the rules for children born outside the US are a little more complex.
+These children may by US citizens, depending on the parents’ citizenship and previous residency in the US, as well as the status of the relationship.

 Parents are married